Somewhere in the back of our minds, we typically associate humus with good, rich garden soil. However, there is more to it than that.

 - Retaining the nutrients found in other parts of the soil.

 In short, humus takes the things that plants need to live and places them within easy reach of the roots.
-Scientists also believe that humus may have a hormone effect on plants, regulating their growth and reproduction.
+Scientists also believe that this substance may have a hormone effect on plants, regulating their growth and reproduction.

 How to Make Humus

 Real humus cannot be purchased.
 Nor can it be created overnight.
-Adding humus to your soil is a long-term project.
+Adding this powerful substance to your soil is a long-term project.

 The good news is that humus is extremely stable.
 Even though it takes a long time to add humus to the soil, it will be there for many, many years to come, helping your plants find the nutrients and moisture that they need to thrive.